-Other Ways to Use Gluten Free Graham Crackers
+So Many Ways to Use This Gluten Free Graham Cracker Recipe

 How do you make gluten-free graham crackers from scratch?

-- Add the rest of the wet ingredients to the crumb mixture.
-Add in more water by the tablespoon until the mixture pulls together and forms a dough.
+- Add the wet ingredients to the crumb mixture and stir until the mixture pulls together and forms a dough.
+If the dough is too dry, add more water, tablespoon by tablespoon, until the mixture forms a workable dough.

-- Split the dough in half and form each portion into a disk.
-Place the dough halves into large zip lock baggies, then squeeze out the air.
-Use a rolling pin to roll out the dough into flat sheets inside the bags on your countertop.
-Place the bagged dough sheets in your fridge for 30 minutes.
+- Divide the dough in half and form each portion into a disk.
+Place the dough halves into large zip-lock baggies, then squeeze out the air.
+Use a rolling pin to roll out the dough to an even thickness.
+Refrigerate the bagged dough sheets for 30 minutes.

 Gluten Free Graham Crackers